Harvey Weinstein under investigation by London and New York police

 When the NYPD became aware of the 2004 allegations, and other criminal allegations detailed in the New Yorker piece, Chief of Detectives Robert Boyce directed investigators from the Special Victims Unit to identify, locate and interview the victims in the article, a law enforcement source with direct knowledge of the investigation told CNN.

-Weinstein could be subject to arrest in regard to the 2004 incident if law enforcement has enough evidence to prosecute, the source added.
+Weinstein could be subject to arrest in connection with the 2004 incident if law enforcement has enough evidence to prosecute, the source added.

 Part of the NYPD investigation includes talking to Ronan Farrow, the reporter behind the explosive New Yorker article, who police believe can help identify the unnamed woman.

-Note: Clarification: This story and headline have been updated to clarify the nature of the investigations involving Harvey Weinstein